TeXUsersGroup/tugboat/capsules/crossref/README-process.txt

 cp archive.PREVN/* .
   so that the files from PREVN are current.

-- in capsules, run make $cu cro-preserve (no crw, for diff's sake).
+- in capsules, run make cro-preserve (no crw, for diff's sake).

 - then make diff-land and copy in as above.